vishwasprabhu/relational_joins/README.md

     FULL OUTER JOIN table_b
     ON table_a.a = table_b.b

-> General Query syntax for Full outer join:
+> Query for Full outer join on movie dataset:

     SELECT avengers.character AS avengers_character,
 		CASE WHEN avengers.actor IS NULL THEN star_wars.actor